-And as I pointed out on Sunday, there was some suspicion about the character of God, due to the fact that God forgave sin in the Old Testament, overlooked sin, tolerated sin, and even removed sin from those who put their trust in him fully, as far as the east is from the west, buried in the depths of the deepest sea, and remembered it no more.
-And the question that looms large in the Old Testament is not the question, is God gracious, but is God righteous?
-Obviously, he is gracious.
-Sinners live, and sinners survive, and sinners prosper, and sinners are even blessed, and the leading sinners are forgiven.
+And as I pointed out on Sunday, there was some suspicion about the character of God, due to the fact that God forgave sin in the Old Testament, overlooked sin, tolerated sin, and even removed sin from those who put their trust in Him fully – as far as the east is from the west, buried in the depths of the deepest sea, and remembered it no more.
+And the question that looms large in the Old Testament is not the question, is God gracious?
+But is God righteous?
+Obviously, He is gracious.
+Sinners live and sinners survive and sinners prosper and sinners are even blessed and believing sinners are forgiven.
 The question is, how can God do that and be righteous?
-And as we saw last Sunday, the cross answers that question, and ends all suspicion.
+And as we saw last Sunday, the cross answers that question and ends all suspicion.

 There was a fourth miracle in verse 51, “And behold, the veil of the temple was torn in two from top to bottom.”
-Now you have to understand that the temple is naeas, the holy of holies, and the holy of holies had a barrier so that no one could go in there.
-Only the high priest once a year on the Day of Atonement could go into the holy of holies, where the arch of the covenant was, and there sprinkled blood on behalf of the nation for their sins on the mercy seat on the top of the arch.
-And the high priest going in there had to have bells on his garment so that if he had gone in there in any sense unclean, and God had killed him, they would know he was dead because they wouldn’t hear the bells.
-As long as they heard the bells, they knew he was still alive, and moving around.
+Now you have to understand that the temple is naos, the Holy of Holies, and the Holy of Holies had a barrier so that no one could go in there.
+Only the high priest, once a year on the Day of Atonement, could go into the holy of holies, where the arch of the covenant was, and there sprinkle blood on behalf of the nation for their sins on the mercy seat on the top of the arc.
+And the high priest going in there had to have bells on his garment, so that if he had gone in there in any sense unclean and God had killed him, they would know he was dead because they wouldn’t hear the bells.
+As long as they heard the bells, they knew he was still alive and moving around.

-Our father, as we come around the table now, we gather up all these thoughts, all these truths, all these glorious Biblical revelation.
-We understand that the Lord, Jesus Christ, died to satisfy you, died to put your righteousness, holiness, consistency as well as grace and mercy, on display.
-We understand that you were not just idly standing by, but you were punctuating that event with evidences to prove that this was indeed the son of God, feeling the fury of your judgment, feeling alienation on our behalf.
-And then having completed that sin bearing, finding heaven open to receive him, and heaven opened for us who believe and enter your presence.
-And there will be a judgment on those who refuse, and a resurrection to life for those who receive Christ.
+Our Father, as we come around the Table now, we gather up all these thoughts, all these truths, all this glorious Biblical revelation.
+We understand that the Lord Jesus Christ died to satisfy you, died to put your righteousness, holiness, consistency as well as grace and mercy on display.
+We understand that You were not just idly standing by, but You were punctuating that event with evidences to prove that this was indeed the Son of God, feeling the fury of your judgment, feeling alienation on our behalf.
+And then having completed that sin bearing, finding heaven open to receive Him, and heaven opened for us who believe and enter your presence.
+And there will be a judgment on those who refuse and a resurrection to life for those who receive Christ.
 What drama.
-No wonder the Centurion and others said this was truly the son of God.
-That’s our confession regarding our savior as well.
-And we come now to this table to honor him.
+No wonder the Centurion and others said this was truly the Son of God.
+That’s our confession regarding our Savior as well.
+And we come now to this Table to honor Him.

 This article is also available and sold as a booklet.